Content from Introduction

 We start by generating an image using Python and NumPy code.
 We want to compute a convolution on this input image once on the host and once on the device, and then compare both the execution times and the results.

-the following code on the host.
+shell or a Jupyter notebook.
 The pixel values will be zero everywhere

 except for a regular grid of single pixels having value one, very much